ThiagoWirz/TrackIt/README.md

 # About

-This is an web application with which lots of people can create, delete and manage their habits.
+This is an web application which you can create, delete and manage their habits.
 Below are the implemented features:

 - Sign Up
 - LogIn